YNawal/U.S-Internal-Flights-Story/README.md

 To reinforce our previous findings, I have explored in the third story point the delay causes as well as the minute average delay over years and seasons.
 Line charts are used here to track changes over Year (continuous variable) and Season.
 I have added average reference lines to facilitate the comparison process.

-5. Fifth / Sixth story point
+5. Fifth / Sixth story points

 I continued my investigation to arrive at the origin cause of the delayed flights this time by accusing the busiest airports once (5th story point) and the most important airlines another time (6th story point).
 To show the biggest/ busiest airport, I used the distribution of airports on the map and the color mark to encode the flight density.
 While the bar chart is used to present the flight density by carrier.
 I used also the scatter plot to explore the relationship between flight density and delayed flight proportion/ average delay.
 I encoded the airport name/carrier name by the color mark (It was enough to covey my message if only they were encoded by the detail mark).